LunaVoid/GatorTrader/README.md

 1. First get to the most recent version of the repo and make sure it has all the docker stuff.
 2. Now make sure you have docker installed, download it from : https://www.docker.com/get-started/
-3. Run through this install, this is the GUI that will show you the running containers.
+2. Continued: MAKE SURE YOU DONT HAVE POSTGRES ALREADY INSTALLED AND RUNNING THIS WILL INTERFERE WITH THE CONTAINER.
+THIS ISSUE SUCKS TO DEBUG
+3. Run through docker install, make sure that it is fully installed, if you don't have WSL on windows it will ask you to install this.
+You will need it for docker to work.
+Once it is fully installed open up docker and you should see the GUI.
+Run **docker** in the command line to verify install
-4. Run **docker compose up -d** in the root directory
+4. Run **docker compose up -d** in the root directory of the project to run our containers
 5. This should start the container and now you should be able to run the backend.
-6. Run initdb.py to test with python initdb.py
+6. Run initdb.py by running **python initdb.py** in the GatorTraderBackend folder
+7. Now you can run the full thing. run **python main.py**
-7. In order to have the backend serve the latest frontend you also need to run npm build
+8. Remember, in order to have the backend serve the latest frontend you also need to run npm build
+9. Use Bruno or Postman to test out the api endpoints or just explore the app

 **Special Notes:**